MicrosoftDocs/mixed-reality/mixed-reality-docs/implementing-3d-app-launchers.md

 ### Activation behavior
 > [!NOTE]
-> This feature was added as part of the 2018 Spring Creators updated.
+> This feature will be supported as of the Windows RS4 update.
 Make sure your application is targeting a version of the Windows SDK greater than or equal to 10.0.17125 if you plan to use this feature

 You can define the activation behavior for a 3D secondaryTile to control how it reacts when a user selects it.
 This can be used to place 3D objects in the Mixed Reality home that are purley informative or decorative.
 The following activation behavior types are supported:
 1. Default: When a user selects the 3D secondaryTile the app is activated